yuxuanwu17/INT301_Assessment2/README.md

 ### ass2_rbf_som.m

 	- load the dataset obtained previously train_test_data.mat
-	- define the SOM network, the dimension is set to 18 $$\times$$ 20 for convenience, keep it uniform to the previous number of clusters: 360
+	- define the SOM network, the dimension is set to 18 $$ \times $$ 20 for convenience, keep it uniform to the previous number of clusters: 360
 	- coverSteps = 10
 	- initNeighbor = 80
 	- topologyFcn = 'hextop'